Jeffrey Combs: Star Trek

 On television, Combs enjoyed popular success playing a number of alien characters on the various modern Star Trek incarnations, beginning with Star Trek: Deep Space Nine in 1994, and continuing to Star Trek: Voyager in 2000, Star Trek: Enterprise in 2001 and Star Trek: Lower Decks in 2021.
-Combs has played nine different onscreen roles in the Star Trek universe.
+He has played nine onscreen roles in the Star Trek universe.
 His largest science-fiction role to date was his regular guest role on Deep Space Nine as the Vorta clone Weyoun.
-Combs has said that Weyoun was his favorite Star Trek role, and he had a great deal of input in developing the character.
+Combs has said that Weyoun was his favorite Star Trek role, and that he had considerable input in developing the character.

 On the same series, Combs had a recurring role as the Ferengi character Brunt.
-During the DS9 episode "The Dogs of War", Combs appeared as both Weyoun and Brunt, becoming one of only three Star Trek actors ever to play two unrelated characters in the same episode.
-(The others being Patrick Stewart and Brian Markinson.)
-Combs wanted the characters to appear in the same scene together, but the logistics and expense worked against it.
+During the DS9 episode "The Dogs of War", he appeared as both Weyoun and Brunt, becoming one of the few Star Trek actors to play two characters in the same episode (others including Patrick Stewart and Brian Markinson).
+Combs wanted the characters to appear in the same scene, but the logistics and expense worked against it.

 On Enterprise, Combs had a recurring role as Shran, an Andorian military officer.
-Enterprise producer Manny Coto once mentioned in an interview that he had hoped to make Combs a regular on Enterprise had the series been renewed for a fifth season.
+Enterprise producer Manny Coto once said in an interview that he had hoped to make Combs a regular on Enterprise had the series been renewed for a fifth season.

-In addition to his recurring Star Trek roles, Combs had non-recurring roles as a human police officer Kevin Mulkahey, as the alien Tiron on Deep Space Nine; as the alien Penk on Voyager; and as the Ferengi pirate Krem on Enterprise.
-Along with many other actors, writers, and creators of the show, Combs also had a cameo appearance as a holographic patron in Vic's Lounge in the final episode of Deep Space Nine.
-Combs also voices the character of Romulan Commander Suldok for the Star Trek: Elite Force II video game.
-In 2021, Combs had a guest voice role as AGIMUS, an evil computer, in the episode 7, season 2 of Star Trek: Lower Decks.
+In addition to his recurring Star Trek roles, Combs had non-recurring roles as human police officer Kevin Mulkahey, alien Tiron on Deep Space Nine, alien Penk on Voyager, and Ferengi pirate Krem on Enterprise.
+Along with many other actors, writers and creators of the show, Combs also had a cameo appearance as a holographic patron in Vic's Lounge in the final episode of Deep Space Nine.
+He also voices the character of Romulan Commander Suldok for the Star Trek: Elite Force II video game.
+In 2021, he had a guest voice role as AGIMUS, an evil computer, in episode 7, season 2 of Star Trek: Lower Decks, which he reprised in seasons 3 and 4.